Raymond Westerling: Attempted coup

-Raymond Westerling settled down in western Java, married and started a transportation company.
+Raymond Westerling settled down in western Java, married and started a transportation company in the Puncak Pass area.
 Here he put together an armed movement from groups opposed to the impending transfer of official power from the Dutch to the Indonesian Republic with the aim of preserving the autonomy of the Dutch-created state of Pasundan in western Java.
-Westerling named his movement the Legion of Ratu Adil (APRA) from the Javanese myth that a messianic figure would come to save the people of Java and establish universal peace and justice.
+Westerling named his movement the Legion of the Just Ruler (APRA) from the Javanese myth that a messianic figure would come to save the people of Java and establish universal peace and justice.

 Supporters were recruited from several social, cultural, and political groups.
-They were Sundanese who wanted an independent Pasundan not ruled by Javanese, defectors from the Indonesian Republican Army, soldiers of the DST and other KNIL units, who opposed the creation of the Indonesian republic.
+Even with the name, most were Sundanese who wanted an independent Pasundan not ruled by Javanese, defectors from the Indonesian Republican Army, soldiers of the DST and other KNIL units, who opposed the creation of the Indonesian republic.
 Raymond Westerling claimed that the APRA counted 22,000 men.
 However, Dutch historian Jaap de Moor says that such an extensive organization only existed in the fantasy of Westerling.
+He stated that APRA hardly had any size and Westerling was hoping for help from soldiers of the KNIL and in particular the Regiment Speciale Troepen (the successor to the DST/KST), of which he had been commander.
+These Special Forces soldiers would still have had Westerling on their hands.
+There are strong indications that senior Indonesian officials, and top Dutch military officers were also involved in the coup.
+For instance, it is certain that Sultan Syarif Hamid II of Pontianak, minister in Sukarno's cabinet at the time, played an active role in it.
+The sultan was a former KNIL colonel, former adjutant of the queen and a friend of Prince Bernhard.
+He favoured a federal form of state, different from the unitary state Sukarno pursued.
+Because of his involvement in the coup, he was later convicted.
+Consequently, supporters of Westerling call it a myth that this so-called 'Bandung coup' was solely the work of the ousted commander and his faithful.
+Rather, Westerling served as a forward post.
 On 5 January 1950, Westerling sent an ultimatum to the government of Jakarta.
 His demands were the recognition of the APRA as the official army of the state of Pasundan and unconditional respect for the autonomy of the federal states.
 Westerling added that if the answer was not positive, he could not be held responsible for the outbreak of large-scale fighting by the APRA.